Intune Policy Assignment Classification Easy Secrets of using Graph API with PowerShell

 Getting the auth token and connecting to Graph

-With the modules installed and imported to the current PS session, now we need to connect to the cloud service.
+With the modules installed and imported to the current PS session, we now need to connect to the cloud service.

 Connect-Graph #Retrieves Auth Token with Delegated User Permissions